Bandipur Tour Package

 Unlike the Upper Mustang trek, the jeep tour is suitable for travelers with limited time or those who prefer not to walk long distances.
 Roads are rough and adventurous, but modern 4WD(Four-Wheel Drive) vehicles make the journey manageable and rewarding.

-Muktinath lies at the boundary of Lower Mustang, which is included at the start of the jeep journey or the end of the Lower Mustang Trek.
+Muktinath lies at the boundary of Lower Mustang, and can be explored at the start or the end of the Lower Mustang Trek.

 Historical roots: